 - Diversification into productive activities

 - Other alternative livelihood options

 - Benefits of organic farming

-NCERT solutions for class 11 Economics chapter 6 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 11 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 11 Economics visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 11 Economics Chapter 6 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for the Class 11 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 11 Economics, visit BYJU’S or download the app for more information and for the best learning experience.